OWASP/owasp-mastg/README.md

 If there's something you really want to see in the guide, or you want to suggest an improvement, create an issue [issue](https://github.com/OWASP/owasp-mstg/issues) or ping us on [Slack](https://owasp.slack.com/messages/project-mobile_omtg/details/).
 If the issue is accepted, we will schedule it into one of our [milestones](https://github.com/OWASP/owasp-mstg/milestones).

+### Translating
+We are currently in progress for making a new release every 6 months.
+Releases that have been tagged can then be translated into preferred languages.

 ### Contributing